torsday/notebook/design/rest.md

 > -   Portability
 > -   Reliability

 > To the extent that systems conform to the constraints of REST they can be called RESTful.

-RESTful systems typically, but not always, communicate over Hypertext Transfer Protocol (HTTP) with the same HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`, etc.) that web browsers use to retrieve web pages and to send data to remote servers.
+> RESTful systems typically, but not always, communicate over HTTP with the same HTTP verbs (`GET`, `POST`, `PUT`, `DELETE`, etc.).
 REST systems interface with external systems as web resources identified by Uniform Resource Identifiers (URIs), for example `/people/tom`, which can be operated upon using standard verbs such as `DELETE` `/people/tom`.